Administrative Support Council Bylaws

-D. At the request of any Administrative Support Council representative, the ASC President will call the Administrative Council to private deliberations as prescribed under the Open Meeting laws of Oregon.
-Private deliberations include only elected representatives of the Administrative Support Council.
+D. At the request of any Administrative Support Council officer, the ASC President will call the Administrative Support Council to private deliberations as prescribed under the Open Meeting laws of Oregon.
+Private deliberations include only elected officers of the Administrative Support Council.

 Participation in other committees may be required at the request of the President of Western Oregon University or as deemed necessary by ASC.

 VII.
 Amendment of Bylaws